Snapchats Duets & Trios

 My most recent article for Pianist Magazine’s e-newsletter focuses on the thumb.
 As always, my intention is to draw attention to an area of piano playing which may benefit from concentrated practice.
 I notice in my own teaching that students perpetually work to achieve and maintain finger strength, but then leave the poor old thumb…

 Today’s guest blog post has been written by British pianist Samantha Ward.
-Samantha is director and founder of PIANO WEEK, the popular piano Summer school and festival which is now offering students of all ages and abilities the chance to study the piano in various locations around the world.
-I was keen to ask her…
+Samantha is artistic director and founder of PIANO WEEK, a popular piano Summer school and festival intended for students of all ages to study the piano.
+This opportunity is available in various locations around the world.
+I was keen to ask her about…

 Josef and Rosina Lhévinne and the Russian Piano School